Each agency that maintains a system of records shall --

 Adhering to its holding in Strang, the D.C.
 Circuit later held:

 As long as the information contained in an agency’s files is capable of being verified, then, under sections (e)(5) and (g)(1)(C) of the Act, the agency must take reasonable steps to maintain the accuracy of the information to assure fairness to the individual.
-If the agency wilfully or intentionally fails to maintain its records in that way and, as a result, it makes a determination adverse to an individual, then it will be liable to that person for money damages. . . .
+If the agency willfully or intentionally fails to maintain its records in that way and, as a result, it makes a determination adverse to an individual, then it will be liable to that person for money damages. . . .
 [T]he agency did not satisfy the requirements of the Privacy Act simply by noting in [the individual’s] files that he disputed some of the information the files contained.

 The D.C.
 Circuit has noted that where “an agency has no subsection (d) duty to amend, upon request, it is not clear what residual duty subsection (e)(5) imposes when an individual challenges the accuracy of a record.”
 Deters, 85 F.3d at 658 n.2.
 It went on to question whether subsection (e)(5) would still require an agency to amend or expunge upon the individual’s request, or whether the agency merely must “address the accuracy of the records at some point before using it to make a determination of consequence to the individual.”
 Id.
 Although stating that the Sellers opinion was “not entirely clear on this point,” the D.C.
 Circuit reasoned that “the language of subsection (e)(5) . . . suggests the latter course.”
 Id. (citing OMB Guidelines, 40 Fed.
 Reg.
 28,948, 28,964 (July 9, 1975), available at http://www.whitehouse.gov/sites/default/files/omb/assets/omb/inforeg/implementation_guidelines.pdf.
 The court went on to state that subsection (e)(5) suggests that an agency has “no duty to act on an [individual’s] challenge and verify his record until the agency uses the record in making a determination affecting his rights, benefits, entitlements or opportunities,” 85 F.3d at 660; see also Bayless, 1996 WL 525325, at *6 n.19 (quoting Deters and determining that the agency “fulfilled its requisite duty by ‘addressing’ plaintiff’s allegations prior to rendering a parole determination”); cf. Bassiouni v.
 FBI, No. 02-8918, 2003 WL 22227189, at *5 (N.D.
 Ill.
 Sept.
 26, 2003) (holding that agency’s denial to amend alleged inaccurate records about plaintiff was in and of itself a “determination” under subsection (e)(5)), aff’d on other grounds, 436 F.3d 712 (7th Cir.
 2006).

 The Court of Appeals for the Ninth Circuit has held that an agency can comply with subsection (e)(5) by simply including a complainant’s rebuttal statement with an allegedly inaccurate record.
 Fendler v.
 BOP, 846 F.2d 550, 554 (9th Cir.
-1988) (subsections (e)(5) and (g)(1)(C) lawsuit); see also Graham, 857 F. Supp. at 40 (citing Fendler and holding that where individual disputes accuracy of information that agency has characterized as hearsay, agency satisfies subsection (e)(5) by permitting individual to place rebuttal in file); cf. Harris, No. 96-5783, 1997 WL 528498, at *2 (6th Cir.
+1988) (subsections (e)(5) and (g)(1)(C) lawsuit); see also Graham, 857 F. Supp. at 40 (citing Fendler and holding that where an individual disputes accuracy of information that agency has characterized as hearsay, agency satisfies subsection (e)(5) by permitting individual to place rebuttal in file); cf. Harris, No. 96-5783, 1997 WL 528498, at *2 (6th Cir.
 Aug.
-26, 1997) (although holding that exclusion of information from appellant’s record due to unreliability of information was reasonable, finding it “notabl[e]” that the appellant had not contested the district court’s finding that the agency “did not prevent him from adding to the file his disagreement with the [agency] investigators’ conclusions”).
+26, 1997) (holding that although exclusion of information from appellant’s record due to unreliability of information was reasonable, finding it “notabl[e]” that the appellant had not contested the district court’s finding that the agency “did not prevent him from adding to the file his disagreement with the [agency] investigators’ conclusions”).
 Fendler thus appears to conflict with both Doe and Strang, as well as with the D.C.
 Circuit’s earlier decision in Vymetalik v.
 FBI, 785 F.2d 1090, 1098 n.12 (D.C.
 Cir.
 1986) (noting that subsection (d)(2) “guarantees an individual the right to demand that his or her records be amended if inaccurate” and that mere inclusion of rebuttal statement was not “intended to be [the] exclusive [remedy]”).

 Also note that subsection (e)(5)’s “timeliness” requirement does not require that agency records contain only information that is “hot off the presses.”
 White v.
 OPM, 787 F.2d 660, 663 (D.C.
 Cir.
 1986) (rejecting argument that use of year-old evaluation violates Act, as it “would be an unwarranted intrusion on the agency’s freedom to shape employment application procedures”); see also Beckette v.
 USPS, No. 88-802, slip op. at 12-14 (E.D.
 Va.
 July 3, 1989) (stating that “[a]ll of the record maintenance requirements of subsection 552a(e)(5), including timeliness, concern fairness,” and finding that as to records regarding “restricted sick leave,” “[w]iping the . . . slate clean after an employee has remained off the listing for only six months is not required to assure fairness to the individual”; also finding that maintenance of those records for six months after restricted sick leave had been rescinded “did not violate the relevancy requirement of subsection 552a(e)(5)”).